andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 1\.4 **– Arranging Matches – Division Series**

-1\.4.1 – Matches will be played from Saturday, 13:00 CET through to Sunday 23:00 CET.
+1\.4.1 – Matches will be played from Friday, 13:00 CET through to Monday 23:00 CET.
 If you cannot find an agreement with the enemy team, the match will be automatically set on the tournament page.

 1\.5 **–** **Arranging Matches – General**